 Just like humans, cats can get sunburn too.
 Over time the damage caused can increase the risk of developing squamous cell carcinoma which is a skin cancer.

-White or light coloured cats, cats with white or light coloured ears, noses and breeds with thin coats such as Devon Rex, Cornish Rex and Sphynx cats are most susceptible to sunburn.
+White and light coloured cats, cats with white or light coloured ears, noses and breeds with thin coats such as Devon Rex, Cornish Rex and Sphynx cats are most susceptible to sunburn.
 This is because of the lack of melanin (skin and hair pigment), and protective hair in these areas.
 The ears are most commonly affected, although eyelids and noses can also develop sunburn.
 Outdoor cats, especially those who spend a lot of time outside are also at greater risk.

 Solar dermatitis (also known as actinic dermatitis) is a common disorder in areas with warm, sunny climates.